jameshfisher/jameshfisher.com/_posts/2017-08-31-blog-post-driven-permanent-pages.md

 ---
-title: "Post-driven permanent blog pages"
+title: Post-driven permanent blog pages
+tags: []
 ---

 I have a few "permanent" pages on this blog.